-A volcanic hazard refers to any potentially dangerous volcanic process that puts human life, livelihoods and/or infrastructure at risk of harm.
-Several hazards may affect the area around the volcano, such as lava flows, pyroclastic flows, lahars and debris avalanches.
-Volcanic activity also produces hazards that can affect areas far from the volcano, such as release of gases, ash fall and tsunami.
-Such hazards can impact areas 100s to 1000s of kilometres from the volcano, with the potential for significant health and economic impacts. ()
+A volcanic hazard refers to any potentially dangerous volcanic process that puts human lives, livelihoods or infrastructure at risk of harm.
+Several hazards may affect the area around the volcano, such as lava flows, pyroclastic flows, lahars, jökulhlaups and landslides or debris avalanches.
+Volcanic activity also produces hazards that can affect areas far from the volcano, such as tephra or ash falls, releases of gas and tsunamis.
+Such hazards can impact areas hundreds or thousands of kilometres from the volcano, with the potential for significant health and economic impacts (BGS, 2012).

 One explanation for the ‘blood red’ clouds at sunset depicted by Edvard Munch in the painting ‘The Scream’ is the volcanic eruption of Krakatau in 1883.
 The eruption emitted large amounts of gas and ash that changed the colour of the sky worldwide.

 Various gases can be emitted by active volcanoes before, during or after an eruptive event and can cause various health hazards locally, but also have the potential to affect the climate globally.
 The five main gases that pose a threat to health are: